LoveyDove: Early life and influences

-Tours

 LoveyDove has toured the United States, Europe and Australasia.
-In February 2015, they performed across New Zealand with King Missile IV, led by John S. Hall, after their New Zealand record label Powertool Records invited King Missile IV to join them.
-Later that year, LoveyDove and d'Animal did a headlining tour of Europe from October 20 to November 12, 2015.
+In September 2014, LoveyDove performed four shows with King Missile frontman John S. Hall in Los Angeles.
+The trio officially took the name King Missile IV and toured New Zealand in February 2015.
+The group recorded an EP titled, This Fuckin' Guy, released by Powertool Records on March 10, 2015.
+Later that year, LoveyDove and d'Animal headlined a tour of Europe from October 20 to November 12, 2015.
 They performed songs from their self-titled debut album and their follow-up album ShowStopper in the UK, France, Spain, the Netherlands and Germany.
+In 2019, King Missile IV changed their name to You, Me and This Fuckin’ Guy and recorded their debut LP, Garden Variety Fuckers, released by Dromedary Records on April 17, 2020.

 They have also performed at multiple live venues in Los Angeles, including the Ace Hotel, The Teragram Ballroom, Harvard & Stone, Taix, Viva Cantina, El Cid, the Dresden, and at The Grammy Museum, where they sang with the legendary singer Melanie.